Population Care

 Here is how Confluence Health embraces shared decision-making for breast cancer screening and ensures patients receive the best care.

-Per USPSTF recommendations, Dr. Hansen advises that patients begin biennial screening for breast cancer at 40 years old.
+Dr. Hansen advises that patients begin annual screening for breast cancer at 40 years old.
 Such screening should continue until they’re at an age where they would no longer consider treatment if a cancer was found or, if in consultation with a primary care physician, feel they would no longer gain benefit from screening mammography.

-But she also informs patients that most breast cancers are slow-growing and the mortality or long-term outlook may not change at two-year screening intervals.
+But Dr. Hansen also informs patients that most breast cancers in older women tend to be slow-growing and the mortality or long-term outlook may not change at two-year screening intervals.

 “We call patients with abnormal results who need additional views to help alleviate anxiety,” said Dr. Avena.
 For normal results, Confluence Health communicates per patient preference through the EHR or a letter.